-Will it be clear the officers are from Immigration (ICE)?
+Will it be clear the officers are from ICEP

 Not always.
 ICE agents often present themselves as "police."
 They may be dressed like police in bulletproof vests or plainclothes.
 Sometimes they may even act like regular police conducting an investigation.
+Be aware: ICE often uses unmarked cars in raids.